Teacher, Banjo Player, Advisor, Oh My! Faculty Interview with Travis Bartosh

-You’ve probably seen him around Wilkinson Hall, or maybe you’ve been lucky enough to take one of his classes, but how well do you really know the School of Communication’s Instructor and Academic Advisor, Mr. Travis Bartosh?
+You’ve probably seen him around Doti Hall, or maybe you’ve been lucky enough to take one of his classes, but how well do you really know the School of Communication’s Instructor and Academic Advisor, Mr. Travis Bartosh?

 Bartosh received his Bachelor of Arts in Communication Studies from Humboldt State University and his Masters of Arts in Communication Studies from the University of Nebraska.